 Push Primer campaigns require backend set up from your developers.

 Check out the necessary Push Primer Integrations here.

 This article will walk you through setting up and sending a Push Primer campaign to new or non-push enabled users.
 Push Primer campaigns encourage your users to enable push on their device for your app.
-Getting permission from users to send messages directly to their device can be complex, but our guides can help!
+Getting permission from users to send messages directly to their devices can be complex, but our guides can help!

 Push Primer campaigns are useful because they address the issue of the dreaded iOS notification opt-in prompt that users receive upon opening any new iOS application.
 These prompts are disruptive and uninformative, with users likely choosing to opt-out of push notifications.
 This prompt is only ever shown once, and unfortunately, once those notifications are turned off, there’s very little we can do to get users to turn them back on.